Buom01/load-order/README.md

 - All scripts with `.s.` in their filenames (e.g. `collections.s.js`) will be served to server
 - All scripts with `.c.` in their filenames (e.g. `router.c.js`) will be served to client only
 - All rest scripts will be served to both: client and server

+## Others notes
+### Now maintained by Buom01

+Because it had many bugs and it's original author stop its developpement, I decided to update it.

+### Major differences from imkost's version
+  - Decompiled compressed file
+  - Add warning about dot in output file
+  - Now allowing two file with the same name
+  - Now work (optionnaly) with symlink in alpha stage